 High school students with a commitment and desire to remain clean and sober who have been diagnosed with substance abuse or dependence or who have been identified by community professionals as having substance abuse or dependence issues.

-To provide the young men and women of Southeastern Massachusetts, who are struggling with drug and alcohol abuse, the opportunity to break free from addiction and dependence and discover their true potential by providing a school that simultaneously focuses on high academic expectations, while also creating a culture that promotes resiliency.
+To provide high school students in Southeastern Massachusetts, who are struggling with issues associated with substance use, the opportunity to break free from addiction and dependence and discover their true potential by providing a school that simultaneously focuses on high academic expectations, while also creating a culture that allows them to engage in the process of recovery.

 Click below to learn more about how to apply to Independence Academy.